urbit/urbit.org/content/docs/arvo/clay/marks/marks.md

   ++  mash: (<diff-type>, <diff-type>) -> <diff-type>
 ```

 These types are basically what you would expect.
-In `+grab` and `+grow`, only a `+noun` arm is mandatory, the rest are optional.
+In `+grab`, only a `+noun` arm is mandatory, the rest are optional.
+The `+grow` arm itself is optional, as are any arms within it.
 In `+grad`, all arms are mandatory unless revision control is delegated to another `mark`, which we'll discuss later.

 In general, for a particular `mark`, the `+grab` and `+grow` entries should be inverses of each other.
 They needn't be symmetrical though - you may want to be able to convert from your `mark` to `%json` but not from `%json` to your `mark`, for example.